firepress-org/ghostfire-server-in-docker/README.md

-## What problem does this project solves?
+# Why this project?

+## Try Ghost themes quickly.

+There are many Ghost themes on Github without a proper live demo.
+I just wanted to download a few of them to see the result locally.
+Oh, and did I saw the pain to work between different machines?

+This project solves all of that and makes the whole process efficient.

+## Develop many themes in parallel

-**First**, as I [maintain many Ghost Themes](https://github.com/firepress-org), my pain was growing exponentially.
+As I [maintain many Ghost Themes](https://github.com/firepress-org), my pain was growing exponentially.
 I needed to develop & maintain those themes quickly, test them, using real content that makes sense.
 All of this without putting unnecessary stuff in the git repo of each theme.

 I was always running after my tail as soon as I was switching between different themes or duplicating hundred of MB to duplicate my Ghost setup.

-**Second**, there are many Ghost themes on Github without a proper live demo.
-I just wanted to download a few of them to see the result locally.
-Oh, and did I saw the pain to work between different machines?

-This project solves all of that and makes the whole process efficient.

-## What is this?
+## The solution

-It’s a workflow to run Ghost locally within a Docker container.
+Have a consistent workflow to run Ghost locally within a Docker container.
 Once your local paths are define it’s really fun and easy to work between many themes.

 **Two-goal here**: